HVAC Maintenance Checklist

 Check the Batteries in the Carbon Monoxide Detector and Thermostat

-It is a good idea to check the carbon monoxide detector in your home regularly, as well as any smoke detectors.
+Check the carbon monoxide detector in your home regularly, as well as any smoke detectors.
 This will help keep everyone safe if there’s a buildup of toxins due to an HVAC malfunction.
 You should also test the batteries in your HVAC thermostat, as a dead battery can lead to an inefficient system and increased bills.

-Turn off Your Humidifier After Summer
+Turn Off Your Humidifier After Summer

 Photo Credit: HS You / Flickr / CC BY-ND 2.0

-Level Your System
+Level Your HVAC System

 Make sure your HVAC unit is level to ensure efficient operation.
-An uneven system can cause the motor to overheat and stop working in peak conditions, which can lead to costly repairs down the road.
+An uneven HVAC system can cause the motor to overheat and stop working in peak conditions, which can lead to costly repairs down the road.

 Clear Condensate Drains